holon-platform/holon-vaadin-flow-demo/README.md

 For the specific documentation about the modules and the components used in this example see:

 * Documentation about the [Datastore](https://docs.holon-platform.com/current/reference/holon-core.html#Datastore)  API
+* Documentation about the [Realm](https://docs.holon-platform.com/current/reference/holon-core.html#Realm)  API
 * Documentation about the [Vaadin Flow module](https://docs.holon-platform.com/current/reference/holon-vaadin-flow.html)

 ## System requirements

-The Holon Platform is built using __Java 8__, so you need a JRE/JDK version 8 or above to build and run this example projects.
+The Holon Platform is built using __Java 8__, so you need a JRE/JDK version 8 or above to build and run this demo project.

 ## License